sandormatyas/stock-info/README.md

   * add them to a watchlist
   * when selecting a stock it shows info about the stock, the company, the past price and news

-(It uses multiple APIs and the API keys were removed)
+It uses multiple APIs like yahoo stocks, and stock news and more.